 Visit Our Youtube Channel To Learn More About Our Radiologic/X-Ray Technologist Program (Click Here)

 Learn more about Radiologic Technologists by watching the videos below:

-A Certificate of Completion will be awarded to those students who will successfully complete all required courses as per college’s Satisfactory Academic Requirements and fulfill their financial obligation towards the college.
+A diploma will be awarded to those students who will successfully complete all required courses as per college’s Satisfactory Academic Requirements and fulfill their financial obligation towards the college.

 To become eligible to challenge national certification exam in Radiology through ARRT, students have to complete the following requirements:

 - Complete Stellar Career College’s ARRT-recognized educational program in Radiology.

 - Must demonstrate competency in formal classroom education (didactic coursework), and program’s clinical requirements.

 - Complete an associate (or higher) degree, in any subject, from an educational institution accredited by an agency ARRT recognizes.
 You may earn the degree at any time—before, after, or while you complete an educational program in your discipline.

 - ARRT enforces high standards of ethics and professional conduct.
 Students must comply with everything in the ARRT Standards of Ethics, including the Rules of Ethics.
 You must notify ARRT of any ethics violations within 30 calendar days of their occurrence, Applicants who don’t follow these rules might become ineligible.
 Several types of misconduct, charges, and convictions may violate ARRT’s Rules of Ethics.
 For further details on this matter, please refer to ARRT’s handbook that is available at www.arrt.org

 - Applicants must complete an application for admission